German court rejects access to euthanasia medication | DW | 02.02.2022

 The German Foundation for the Protection of Patients welcomed the court's decision.

-"It is good that lawmakers cannot be forced to soften the clear prohibition of the provision of lethal agents," the foundation's head Eugen Brysch said.
+"It is good that lawmakers cannot be forced to soften the clear prohibition of the provision of lethal agents," said the foundation's head, Eugen Brysch.

 If you are suffering from serious emotional strain or suicidal thoughts, do not hesitate to seek professional help.
 You can find information on where to find such help, no matter where you live in the world, at this website: https://www.befrienders.org/.